 The main five-year Roth rule is a test for whether a distribution from a Roth IRA is qualified.

-A non-qualified distribution which is less than your contribution basis is always free of tax and, if you are over age 59 1/2, is free of penalty.
+A non-qualified distribution which is less than your remaining contribution basis is always free of tax and free of penalty.

 To be a qualified distribution, two things must be true.
 First, a Roth IRA of yours has been set-up for at least 5 years.
 And second, the payment or distribution is made after you reach age 59 1/2 or satisfies one of three other conditions.